Mabel Bagenal: Courtship and marriage

 Tyrone found excuses to visit Mabel at Turvey.
 The young, attractive Mabel was infatuated by the attention she received from such an imposing lord.
-This "whirlwind courtship" is unlike Tyrone's other marriages, which otherwise all had political motives.
+The historian Jerrold Casway states that this "whirlwind courtship" is unlike Tyrone's other marriages, which otherwise all had political motives.
 It is possible Tyrone's judgment was impaired by his feelings, though most historians believe that he recognised the advantages of marrying into the powerful Bagenal family.
 The marriage was his attempt to merge the Bagenals' interests with his own and to neutralise Henry's growing power.
 In July, Tyrone convinced Mabel to elope.
 According to Tyrone, "about 20 days before my marriage [c.
 14 July] I got good opportunities to speak with her myself; I lodged one night at Sir Patrick Barnewell's house, where the gentlewoman was kept, where I dealt so effectually with the gentlewoman that we were trouthed together, and she received from me a chain of gold.
 After this there passed between her and me some messengers which confirmed our love on both sides".

 After a dinner at Turvey, Tyrone and his English friends distracted Barnewall while his ally William Warren escorted Mabel on horseback to Warren's house in Drumcondra.
 Tyrone wanted a Protestant ceremony so that the marriage would be recognised by English law, and so Protestant Bishop of Meath Thomas Jones was summoned.
 Jones was reluctant to perform the marriage.
 He spoke with Mabel in private and asked her if she had actually "plighted her troth" to Tyrone.
 Mabel responded affirmatively and stated that she consented to the marriage: "in what case I am, how I come hither with my own consent, and have already promised my Lord the Earl to be his wife, I beseech your Lordship for my credit's sake to perfect the marriage between us, the sooner the better for my credit's sake".
 After being assured of Mabel's free consent, and for the sake of her reputation, Jones married the couple on 3 August 1591 at Drumcondra Castle.